 An intergenerational community is not just one where multiple generations reside.
 It is one where individuals of all ages are an integral and valued part of the setting.
 This perspective is reflected in the families, structures, facilities and services that children, youth and older adults encounter in the community as well as in day-to-day interactions and relationships.

 NEW!
 The 2015 Best Intergenerational Communities application is open and available for download!
-Read about Generations United and MetLife Foundation are pleased to announce the winners and national finalists of the 2014 Best Intergenerational Communities Awards.
-Learn more about what these incredible communities are doing by downloading the 2014 community profiles.
+Read about Generations United and MetLife Foundation's winners and national finalists of the 2014 Best Intergenerational Communities Awards by downloading the 2014 community profiles.

 2014 Award Winners:

 2012 and 2013 MetLife Foundation/Generations United Best Intergenerational Communities Award Recipients:

 2013 MetLife Foundation/Generations United Best Intergenerational Communities Award National Finalists: